 You have probably been dreaming about choosing your wedding gown since you were a little girl!
 It is one of those special times that every bride-to-be anticipates with great excitement.
-Whether you are a girly girl or the plain and simple type, you no doubt have definte ideas about the image you want to present on your wedding day.
+Whether you are a girly girl or the plain and simple type, you no doubt have definite ideas about the image you want to present on your wedding day.
 And it is so fun to go into a store filled with clouds of silk, lace and tulle where it seems possible for you to be transformed into a princess!

 Your wedding gown is an important part of the wedding tradition.
 Your guests will all be looking forward to seeing you in your gown on your wedding day, and your dress will live on for years to come in your wedding photos.
-You may feel certain that no budget wedding gown has a place in your special day, but don't be too quick to decide until you have explored the posibilities.
+You may feel certain that no budget wedding gown has a place in your special day, but don't be too quick to decide until you have explored the possibilities.
 There are lots of lower-cost options to consider.

 When you are planning a wedding on a budget you may not be have thousands of dollars to spend on a dress.
 That doesn't mean you can't have a wedding gown you truly love.
 Here are some tips to help you save money on your wedding gown.
 Who says you can't be a picture-perfect bride while staying within your budget!